 Norway rats can reproduce quickly, giving birth to about three to six litters each year.
 This makes it all the more important to take proactive measures, such as Norway rat control, to prevent an infestation from taking root.

-Norway rats are often drawn to piles of wood, so homeowners should keep firewood stored well away from the structure and remove debris piles to reduce ideal nesting spots.
+These rats are often drawn to piles of wood, so homeowners should keep firewood stored well away from the structure and remove debris piles to reduce ideal nesting spots.
 It is also important to seal any holes on the outside of the home with steel wool to block potential points of entry.
-It is best to eliminate sources of moisture like leaky pipes, especially in crawl spaces and basements, as the dampness can attract Norway rats in search of drinking water.
+It is best to eliminate sources of moisture like leaky pipes, especially in crawl spaces and basements, as the dampness can attract rats in search of drinking water.
 If you see signs of a Norway Rat infestation, please give us a call at 336-272-4400 to set up an inspection by one of our certified technicians.

 How to Get Rid of Norway Rats